Atlantic57/html-snippets/index.md

 ## More From Partners

-These are thin bars that go on the right size of NJ/Quartz stories.
+These are modules that appear on the left-hand side of stories reposted from partner sites.

 ### More from Quartz
 {% highlight html %}